Vertical Cardboard Baler

 There are two main types of cardboard balers, a vertical baling machine, and a horizontal baling machine.
 So, what is the difference between the two cardboard crushers?

 Overall, a downstroke baler is intended for companies that want to have an easy-to-use heavy-duty baling solution for their cardboard waste to improve waste separation and save on waste hauling costs.
-In contrast, a horizontal cardboard baler is designed for industrial use and compressing larger amounts of cardboard waste and is mostly used by recycling companies themselves or organizations with huge quantities of cardboard.
+In contrast, a horizontal baler is designed for industrial use and compressing larger amounts of cardboard waste and is mostly used by recycling companies themselves or organizations with large quantities of cardboard.

 Vertical cardboard baler: